smikitky/node-multi-integer-range/README.md

 const len = mr.length(ranges1); // 10
 ```

-## Creating a normalized MultiIntegerRange
+## Creating a Normalized MultiIntegerRange

 The fundamental data structure of this package is a **normalized** array of `[min, max]` tuples, as shown below.
 Here, 'normalized' means the range data is in the smallest possible representation and is sorted in ascending order.
 You can denote an unbounded (aka infinite) range using the JavaScript constant `Infinity`.